 Patrick W. Thomas

-Director, Notre Dame Tax ClinicTax Clinic, in which he trains and supervises law students representing low-income clients in disputes with the Internal Revenue Service.
-Prior to joining the law school faculty in 2016, he received an American Bar Association Section of Taxation Public Service Fellowship to work as a staff attorney for the Low Income Taxpayer Clinic at the Neighborhood Christian Legal Clinic.
+Patrick W. Thomas is the founding director of Notre Dame Law School’s Tax Clinic, in which he trains and supervises law students representing low-income clients in disputes with the Internal Revenue Service.
+Thomas earned his B.A, summa cum laude, in Germanic studies, international studies, and near eastern languages and cultures from Indiana University and received a J.D., cum laude, from the Indiana University Maurer School of Law.
+While in law school, he directed Indiana University’s Volunteer Income Tax Assistance program and founded the law school’s Pro Bono Immigration Project.
+After law school, he clerked for the Indiana Solicitor General.
+Prior to joining the law school faculty in 2016, he received an American Bar Association Section of Taxation Public Service Fellowship, through which he worked as a staff attorney for the Low Income Taxpayer Clinic at the Neighborhood Christian Legal Clinic in Indianapolis.

-At the Neighborhood Christian Legal Clinic, he represented clients in IRS collection matters, in IRS examinations, and before the U.S. Tax Court.
-He also partnered with local community organizations to educate taxpayers on their rights and responsibilities as taxpayers, focusing particularly on the English as a Second Language and refugee communities in Indianapolis.
-Prior to his work at Neighborhood Christian, he clerked for the Indiana Solicitor General.
+Through the Tax Clinic, Thomas represents clients in tax collection and examination matters, both administratively before the Internal Revenue Service and Indiana Department of Revenue, as well as in litigation before the U.S. Tax Court and federal district courts.
+He also partners with local community organizations to educate taxpayers on their rights and responsibilities as taxpayers, focusing particularly on the English as a Second Language community in Michiana.